actions/dependency-review-action/README.md

 Please keep in mind that you need a GitHub Advanced Security license if you're running this Action on private repos.

 ## Configuration
-You can pass additional configuration options to Dependency Review Action using your workflow file.
-Here's an example workflow file with all the possible configuration options:
+You can pass additional options to Dependency Review Action using your workflow file.
+Here's an example workflow with all the possible configurations:

 ```yaml
 name: 'Dependency Review'